jmyers7/stats-book-materials/homework/12-homework.md

 ## Problem 3: Practice with plate notation

 (_From [Section 12.2](https://mml.johnmyersmath.com/stats-book/chapters/12-models.html#id4)_.)
-Explicitly draw the full graphical structure for the following plated probabilistic graphical model when $m=2$:
+Explicitly draw the full graphical structure for the following plated probabilistic graphical model when $m=2$.
+Then, answer the questions that follow.

 &nbsp;
 <p align="center">